-UNU-CS conducted a research based on the iWomen Inspiring Women App, a mobile application designed to inspire and empower women in Myanmar. iWomen app seeks to inspire, foster self-belief, and channel peer support for rural women to become leaders in their communities and it is the heart of a peer support structure connecting 22,000 women from 2,000 villages across Myanmar.
+UNU Institute in Macau conducted a research based on the iWomen Inspiring Women App, a mobile application designed to inspire and empower women in Myanmar. iWomen app seeks to inspire, foster self-belief, and channel peer support for rural women to become leaders in their communities and it is the heart of a peer support structure connecting 22,000 women from 2,000 villages across Myanmar.
 This mobile app was designed by UNDP Myanmar in partnership with the Mae Doe Kabar, a Myanmar Rural Women’s Network, using human-centered design methodologies.

 The research explores how information and communication technologies (ICTs) can be harnessed to boost psychological and social (psychosocial) wellbeing of marginalized segments of society, such as rural women in Myanmar. iWomen App seeks to improve access to knowledge resources, contacts, networks and mentors to foster rural women economic empowerment and social standing in the community.